cloudfuji/kandan/README.md

 =========================

 ## Cloud Foundry
 You'll need a [Cloud Foundry account](https://my.cloudfoundry.com/signup) and the [vmc gem](https://rubygems.org/gems/vmc) installed.
-Do you `vmc target <cloud foundry host>` and `vmc login`, and then this will get you up and running:
+Do your `vmc target <cloud foundry host>` and `vmc login`, and then this will get you up and running:

     git clone https://github.com/cloudfuji/kandan.git
     cd kandan